ambimorph/subsymbol.org/posts/2022/08/28/some-philosophical-implications-of-deacons-model-of-symbolic-reference.rst

 of innateness, and even of the hard-coded grammar modules proposed by Chomsky that lack only a small set of parameters by which to fit the native language [#]_.

-.. [#] Chomsky, Noam.
-“Language and Problems of Knowledge.”
-Teorema: Revista Internacional de Filosofía 16, no. 2 (1997): 5–33.

 In AI terms, Chomsky's view says that the language learning problem requires high bias in the bias-variance tradeoff of learning models.